 Texas Republicans Target Harris County Early Voting

 H.B.
 2293 directly targets efforts in the Lone Star State to make voting more accessible.
-The bill would disenfranchise Democratic voters in Harris County who utilized the 24-hour early vote locations last election, as well as voters across the state who may benefit from such flexible options in the future.
+The bill would disenfranchise Democratic voters in Harris County who utilized the 24-hour early voting locations last election, as well as voters across the state who may benefit from such flexible options in the future.

-The bill, if passed, would go into effect in September—just in time for 2021’s early voting period.
+The bill, if passed, would go into effect in September — just in time for 2021’s early voting period.